Theresa May Plans to Ask EU to Change Brexit Deal By Altering Irish Border Guarantee

 But amid political gridlock in London and with Brexit day just two months away, the EU shows few, if any, signs of renegotiating the divorce deal it struck with May late last year.

-May insists her agreement can still win Parliament’s backing, if it is tweaked to alleviate concerns about the border measure, known as the backstop.
-The backstop would keep the U.K. in a customs union with the EU in order to remove the need for checks along the frontier between the U.K.’s Northern Ireland and EU member Ireland after Britain leaves the bloc.
+May, who planned to call EU leaders on Tuesday, insisted that her agreement could still win Parliament’s backing if it was tweaked to alleviate concerns about the Irish border measure, known as the backstop.
+The backstop would keep the U.K. in a customs union with the EU in order to remove the need for checks along the border between the U.K.’s Northern Ireland and EU member Ireland after Britain leaves the bloc.

+The border is crucial to the divorce deal because it will be the only land frontier between the U.K. and the EU after Brexit, and because the free flow of people and goods underpins both the local economy and Northern Ireland’s peace process.

 Opposition to the backstop by pro-Brexit lawmakers — who fear it will trap Britain in regulatory lockstep with the EU — helped sink May’s deal on Jan.
-15, when Parliament rejected it by 432 votes to 202.
+15, when Parliament rejected it in a 432 to 202 vote.

-May backed a proposal from a Conservative backbencher calling for the backstop to be replaced by “alternative arrangements,” and called on all lawmakers from her Conservative Party to support it.
+May backed a proposal from a Conservative lawmaker calling for the Irish backstop to be replaced by “alternative arrangements,” and called on all legislators from her Conservative Party to support it.

 May said it was a chance to “tell Brussels that the current nature of the backstop is the key reason Parliament cannot support this deal.”

+May’s approach drew praise from Brexit-backing lawmakers but prompted scorn from their pro-EU colleagues.

-But Green Party legislator Caroline Lucas accused May of chasing “heated-up fantasies that have already been rejected by the EU.”
+Green Party legislator Caroline Lucas accused May of chasing “heated-up fantasies that have already been rejected by the EU.”

-It’s far from certain the amendment will win support from a majority in the House of Commons when it comes to a vote later Wednesday.
+It’s far from certain that the amendment will win support from a majority in the House of Commons when it comes to a vote later Tuesday.
 And the EU insists the legally binding withdrawal agreement cannot be renegotiated.

 Ireland’s European Affairs Minister, Helen McEntee, said British politicians needed to show “a bit of realism.”